Spinal cord abscess

 Abscess - spinal cord

 A spinal cord abscess is caused by an infection inside the spine.
 An abscess of the spinal cord itself is very rare.
-A spinal abscess usually occurs as an epidural abscess.
+A spinal abscess usually occurs as a complication of an epidural abscess.

 Pus forms as a collection of: